 When the economy is booming and competition for top talent is fierce, offering a sign-on bonus during salary negotiations can be an effective way to convince a highly sought-after candidate to accept your job offer.

 A sign-on bonus is a one-off financial compensation paid to a new employee when starting within a new organisation.
 Generally, they are offered to mid-level and senior-level employees, rather than entry-level employees.
-We have for example noticed that sign-on bonuses are becoming increasingly popular for highly sought-after profiles such as FP&A Manager and Head of Controlling.”
+We have for example noticed that sign-on bonuses are becoming increasingly popular for highly sought-after profiles such as FP&A Manager and Head of Controlling.

-What are the pros of offering a sign-on bonus?
+Pros of offering a sign-on bonus

-“One of the greatest perks of offering a sign-on bonus is that it can set you apart from your competitors.
+One of the greatest perks of offering a sign-on bonus is that it can set you apart from your competitors.
 This extra edge can make the difference between a candidate accepting your job offer or not, especially in such a candidate driven market.
 If a candidate is planning to leave their current employer before receiving their annual bonus, offering a sign-on bonus during salary and onboarding negotiations can motivate them to make a move.
 If you are faced with a tight budget, a sign-on bonus can also be a great counter to a salary or benefits package which doesn’t match the candidate’s expectations.

-"There is no specific rule here, but usually a sign-on bonus for employees at mid or senior level is around 20% of the agreed gross annual salary.
-If you are trying to compensate for a missed annual bonus, that amount can be further negotiated until both parties are satisfied."
+There is no specific rule here, but usually a sign-on bonus for employees at mid or senior level is around 20% of the agreed gross annual salary.
+If you are trying to compensate for a missed annual bonus, that amount can be further negotiated until both parties are satisfied.

-"To prevent an employee from leaving soon after signing-on, I would advise employers to add a clause in the employment contract whereby the employee agrees to refund the amount (partially or pro rata) if they leave the company before a certain period of time.”
+To prevent an employee from leaving soon after signing-on, we advise employers to add a clause in the employment contract whereby the employee agrees to refund the amount (partially or pro rata) if they leave the company before a certain period of time.

 Want to know how else to secure top talent?
 Follow our 4 tips to make your job offer hard to refuse or contact one of our offices.